netguru/inicjatywyotwarte-be/README.md

 - PostgreSQL 11.4
 - Redis

+We're pushing JSONs to AWS s3 bucket.
+In development environment we're using `localstack` that emulates AWS services.

+Localstack is configured in FE repository, clone it and navigate to it's main directory.

+You need to have docker-compose installed, then run:

+`docker-compose -f localstack-docker-compose.yml up`

+or

+`docker-compose -f localstack-docker-compose.yml up -d` to run in background.

+If service is running, application should properly push JSONs to faked s3.

+You can use localstack with AWS CLI or SDK.
+You just need to add `--endpoint-url=http://localhost:4572` option.

+Example:
+`aws --endpoint-url=http://localhost:4572  s3 ls s3://local-bucket/`

 ## How to contribute to Inicjatywy Otwarte?
 We are an open source project and we work in a similar way to other such projects.
 You can write up an issue, create a pull request and just talk to us about things we could improve.
 For more information you can have a look at our [Contributing Guide](CONTRIBUTING.md).